IBM/apiconnect-trawler/README.md

 Trawler for API Connect metrics gathering - owned by Quarks

+## Deployment

+Trawler is designed to run within the same kubernetes cluster as API Connect, such that it can scrape metrics from the installed components and make them available.

+To do this it requires a service account with read access to list pods in the namespaces API Connect components are deployed in.

+## Development tips

 To run locally point the config parameter to a local config file

     python3 trawler.py --config local/config.yaml